cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 ### Practical considerations
 When analysing time-series one does not a priori, in general, what the cointegration rank $r$ is.
 However, if the process is assumed to be Gaussian, parameter estimation is possible through Maximum Likelihood estimation under the constraint $\text{rank}(\Pi)=r$.
 Analytical formula exists in this case, which yield the cointegration vectors $\beta$ (see [^1] for details).

+A number of issues arise in real-world time-series.

-A first problem arises in the complexity of the problem.
-Suppose one has data on $N$ time-series and seeks to find the cointegration relations among groups od dimension $K$.
+1. Suppose one has data on $N$ time-series and seeks to find the cointegration relations among groups od dimension $K$.
 The total number of relevant combinations is

 $$
 \frac{N!}{K!(N-K)!}